Leicester Square: Geography

-Leicester Square has also been used as name for the immediate surrounding area, roughly corresponding with Coventry Street, Cranbourn Street, Charing Cross Road and St Martin's Street.
+Leicester Square has also been used as the name for the immediate surrounding area, roughly corresponding with Coventry Street, Cranbourn Street, Charing Cross Road and St Martin's Street.
 This includes Bear Street, Haymarket, Hobhouse Court (named after Sir John Cam Hobhouse), Hunt's Court (after Samuel Hunt, 17th century carpenter and leaseholder), Irving Street (after actor Henry Irving), Orange Street (named after William III, Prince of Orange), Oxendon Street (after Sir Henry Oxenden, 1st Baronet), Panton Street (after local property dealer Thomas Panton), and Trafalgar Square.

 History

 16th–18th centuries

 The land where Leicester Square now lies once belonged to the Abbot and Convent of Westminster Abbey and the Beaumont family.
 In 1536, Henry VIII took control of 3 acre of land around the square, with the remaining 4 acre being transferred to the king the following year.
 The square is named after Robert Sidney, 2nd Earl of Leicester, who purchased this land in 1630.
 By 1635, he had built himself a large house, Leicester House, at the northern end.
 The area in front of the house was then enclosed, depriving inhabitants of St Martin in the Fields parish of their right to use the previously common land.
 The parishioners appealed to King Charles I, and he appointed three members of the privy council to arbitrate.
 Lord Leicester was ordered to keep part of his land (thereafter known as Leicester Fields and later as Leicester Square) open for the parishioners.

 The square was laid out to the south of Leicester House and developed in the 1670s.
 The area was originally entirely residential, with properties laid out in a similar style to nearby Pall Mall.
 In 1687, the northern part of the square became part of the new parish of St Anne, Soho.
-The 7th Earl of Leicester took ownership of the property in 1728 and it was briefly the residence of Frederick, Prince of Wales, from 1742 until Leicester's death the following year.
+The 7th Earl of Leicester took ownership of the property in 1728 and it was the residence of Frederick, Prince of Wales, from 1742 until his death in 1751 and that of his wife Princess Augusta until 1771.
 The poet Matthew Prior lived at what is now No. 21 around 1700 and artist William Hogarth resided at No 30 between 1733 and 1764, where he produced some of his best known works including Gin Lane.
-The magistrate Thomas de Veil, later to found Bow Street Magistrates' Court, lived at No 40 between 1729 and 1737; this location is now the Odeon West End.
+The magistrate Thomas de Veil, later to found Bow Street Magistrates' Court, lived at No 40 between 1729 and 1737; this location is now The Londoner hotel and Odeon Luxe West End cinema.
 The painter Joshua Reynolds lived at No 47 from 1760 until his death in 1792; this location is now Fanum House, once the Automobile Association head office.